-- For a TERNARY match, it is logically equivalent to a mask of zeros. - For an LPM match, it is logically equivalent to a prefix_len of zero. - For a RANGE match, it is logically equivalent to a range which includes all possible values for the field.
+- For a TERNARY match, it is logically equivalent to a mask of zeros. - For a OPTIONAL match, it is logically equivalent to a wildcard match. - For an LPM match, it is logically equivalent to a prefix\len of zero. - For a RANGE match, it is logically equivalent to a range which includes all possible values for the field.